Chapter 14 Correlation and Scatterplots

 1. You may have noticed that I did not include the code for these basic descriptive statistics.
 What R functions would you use to get these statistics?
 Go ahead, give it a try!↩︎

-2. Sometimes, when variables such as population are severely skewed, we use the logarithm of the variable because to minimize the impact of outliers.
+2. Recall from Chapter 5 that when variables such as population are severely skewed, we sometimes use the logarithm of the variable to minimize the impact of outliers.
 In the case of country-level population size, the skewness statistic is 8.3.↩︎